aaltonewmedia/physcomp.newmedia.dog/content/2024/joonas-juutilainen/project-continues-alt-ctrl-ouija/index.md

 ![](img_2863-large.jpeg)

 \
-So, the code had a Demo Day Effect, ie. homing did not do too well if started from close to X 0.0.
+So, the machine suffered from a Demo Day Effect, ie. homing did not do too well if started from close to X 0.0.
 This should fix it, ie. moves first 20 from the current position and home after that (the Y homes first, then X).

 ```
 // Code with "Demo Day Effect" fix, NOT ACTUALLY TRIED YET ON THE MACHINE